How to Date a Foreigner

 The society is very selfless, which is why work and public responsibilities are prioritized over personal romance.

-Hinata S. explains the roots of the Japanese approach to romance and shares his views on similarity with Korean dating culture
+Hinata S. explains the roots of the Japanese approach to romance and shares his views on similarity with Korean dating culture.

 I think Korean-Japanese education and values do not make men romantic and emotional since obedience and silence is so strongly enforced in family and school.
 My mindset is focused on working and problem-solving but most romantic moves seem alien or awkward to me.
 Asian guys like me are usually friendship first and physical later and sexual emotion is kept on a fantasy level.